GTCMT/DataToMusicAPI/tutorials/Array.md

 </script>

+The dtm.array is the main unit for dealing with data in DTM, including storing, transforming, analyzing, and passing itself to other modules.
+Here, we cover the basic operations of the dtm.array.

 # Basics

 Creating an array and assigning values

     var arr = dtm.array([0, 1, 2])
     arr.set([3, 4, 5])
     arr.set(['hello', 'world'])

-Note that when every value is of the number type, the content is automatically casted to Float32Array
+Note that when every value is of the number type, the content is automatically casted to the Float32Array type.
+In general, you should avoid mixing different value types (e.g., strings, numbers, and booleans)

 Retrieving values

     var arr = dtm.array([0, 1, 2])
     arr.get() // -> [0, 1, 2]
-    arr.value // -> [0, 1, 2]
+    arr.val // -> [0, 1, 2]: This is a shorthand for for .get()
     arr.get(0) // -> 0
     arr.get(-1) // -> 2
     arr.get([0, 2]) // -> 0, 2